umrover/workflow-intros/README.md

 # Workflow Introductions

 Welcome to MRover Software!
-Use this repository to "git" the hang of using Git.
-Just keep following this README!
+Use this repository to "git" the hang making a pull request (PR) in Git.
+What is a PR?
+Essentially, it's a request to merge code from one branch (usually a development branch) into another branch (often main).

 By the end of this quick tutorial, you will have:
 * cloned this repo